-Revenue in the first quarter of 1998 was \$3.9 million compared to \$3.2 million in the first quarter of 1997, an increase of 22%.
-The increase in revenue was primarily due to the expansion of the Company's existing collaborative agreements.
-Revenue for both the first quarter of 1998 and 1997 was comprised of reimbursed research and development expenses and the amortization of the pro-rata portion of the up-front signing and milestone payments based on actual efforts expended.
+1997, an increase of 13%.
+Revenues for the nine months ended September 30, 1998 were \$15.4 million as compared to \$11.5 million for the nine months ended September 30, 1997, an increase of 35%.
+The increase in revenue for both the three and nine months periods was primarily due to the expansion of the Company's existing collaborative agreements.
+Revenue for the first, second and third quarters of 1998 and 1997 was comprised of reimbursed research and development expenses as well as the amortization of the pro-rata portion of up-front signing and milestone payments received from the Company's collaborative partners.
+Recognition of up-front signing and milestone payments is based on actual efforts expended.
 Costs of contract research revenue approximate such revenue and are included in research and development expenses.

-Research and development expenses increased to approximately \$7.2 million in the first quarter of 1998 from \$4.6 million in the corresponding period of 1997, an increase of 58%.
-The increase was due primarily to continued expansion of research activities resulting from an increase in the number of projects, additional hiring of scientific and development personnel, costs associated with the development of its commercial manufacturing facility and increased costs of laboratory supplies and consulting services.
-The Company expects research, development and process development spending to increase significantly over the next few years as the Company expands its development efforts under collaborative agreements and scales up its late stage clinical and early commercial manufacturing facility.
+Research and development expenses increased to approximately \$8.9 million in the third quarter of 1998 from \$6.4 million in the corresponding period of 1997, an increase of 39%.
+Research and development expenses for the nine months ended September 30, 1998 were \$24.8 million compared to \$16.6 million for the nine months ended September 30, 1997, an increase of 49%.
+The increase for both the three and nine month periods was due primarily to continued expansion of research activities resulting from an increase in the number of projects, additional hiring of scientific and development personnel, costs associated with validation process development for the Company's commercial manufacturing facility and increased costs of laboratory supplies, tooling and other product development expenses.
+The Company expects research, development and process development spending to increase significantly over the next few years as the Company expands its development efforts under collaborative agreements and scales up its late stage clinical and early stage commercial manufacturing facility.

-General and administrative expenses increased to \$1.9 million in the first quarter of 1998 from \$1.4 million in the first quarter of 1997, an increase of 39%.
-The increase was due primarily to costs associated with supporting the Company's increased research efforts including administrative staffing, business development activities and marketing activities.
-General and administrative expenses are expected to continue to increase over the next few years to support increased levels of research, development and manufacturing activities.
+General and administrative expenses increased to \$1.8 million in the third quarter of 1998 from \$1.3 million in the third quarter of 1997, an increase of 35%.
+For the nine month period ended September 30, 1998, general and administrative expenses were \$5.8 million compared to \$4.2 million in the comparable period of 1997, an increase of 36%.
+The increase for the three and nine month periods was due primarily to costs associated with supporting the Company's increased research efforts including administrative staffing, business development and marketing activities, and the purchase of additional computer equipment and supplies.
+General and administrative expenses are expected to continue to increase over the next few years to support increasing levels of research, development and manufacturing activities.

-Net interest income increased to \$1.1 million in the first quarter of 1998 compared to \$0.7 million in the first quarter of 1997, an increase of 55%.
-The increase in income was due to larger cash and investment balances maintained by the Company during the quarter ended March 31, 1998, compared to the same period in 1997.
+Net interest income increased to \$840,000 in the third quarter of 1998 compared to \$810,000 in the third quarter of 1997, an increase of 3%.
+Net interest income increased to \$3.1 million in the nine month period ended September 30, 1998 compared to \$2.4 million for the nine months ended September 30, 1997.
+Interest income was earned on larger cash and investment balances held by the Company in the nine month period ended September 30, 1998, compared to the same period in 1997.
 The higher cash and investment balances are the result of the Company receiving milestone and research funding payments from collaborative partners as well as the completion of a public offering of the Company's Common Stock in November 1997 which raised net proceeds of approximately \$40.0 million.